 The breathtaking jewels in the crown of the Sunshine Coast Hinterland, the Glass House Mountains poke above fertile farmlands and quaint village townships.
 There are 11 mountains in all, named by Captain Cook as they reminded him of glass factory smoke stacks from his home in Yorkshire, but are actually stunning vertical remnants of volcanic activity that occurred around 25 million years ago.
 Today they are a playground for the adventurous, a gourmet destination, and a glorious way to get back in touch with nature.
-They are also home to our latest million-dollar spectacular 3000m2 prize estate, and soon to be home to one lucky winner this December.
+They are also home to our latest million-dollar prize estate, and soon to be home to one lucky winner this Christmas.

 Travel back in time